 The named siblings must be living at the same address, as the child on the application, at the time of the application.
-This will be verified by their school, so it is essential that families ensure they inform their child's school of any address change.
+For normal admissions, primary to secondary transition, the national closing date will be used as the application date for all applications received from 1 September to 31 October preceding the academic year of entry.
+Sibling connections and addresses will be verified by Local Authority in partnership with the preferred school, so it is essential that families ensure they inform their child's school of any address change